Skip to content

 What language is Schwyzerdütsch?

-Schwyzerdütsch is a dialect of German.
+Schwyzerdütsch is a dialect of the German language.

 Which region is Schwyzerdütsch associated with?